Is Credit Clearing House of America Hurting Your Credit?

 • It is a violation of federal law for Credit Clearing House of America to report inaccurate or incomplete information about you.

-• Credit Clearing House of America may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• Credit Clearing House of America cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Credit Clearing House of America must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• Credit Clearing House of America must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Credit Clearing House of America cannot threaten to have you arrested or imprisoned over unpaid debts.
+• Credit Clearing House of America cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove CCHA Collection From Your Credit Report Today!